ng-n/aws-bootcamp-cruddur-2023/journal/week1.md

         ```
 ## Task 3: Use multi-stage building for a Docker build

-    Multi-stage build to remove build dependencies for backend-flask application
+    Multi-stage build to remove build dependencies for backend-flask application <br />

     Before: <br />
     ```